What is Rheumatoid Arthritis?

 Usually, early rheumatoid arthritis tends to affect the smaller joints first, particularly the joints that attach your fingers to your hands and your toes to your feet.
 But gradually, as the disease spreads, symptoms extend to the wrists, knees, ankles, elbows, hips, and shoulders.
 In some cases, symptoms occur in the same joints on both sides of your body.

 About 40 percent of the people suffering from rheumatoid arthritis also experience signs and symptoms that don’t involve the joints.
 The symptoms can be severe, mild, or completely disappear.
 The RA symptoms tend to come and go depending on the severity of the problem.

 Treatment For Rheumatoid Arthritis

-Stem cell treatment has proven to be a successful option for Rheumatoid arthritis treatment.
+Stem cell treatment has proven to be a successful option for Rheumatoid arthritis.
 It induces healing and regenerates healthy tissue by potentially repairing damaged tissues.
-We use adipose (fat) or umbilical cord-derived cells for the therapy.
-These therapies help the body in the healing process.
-The process works to regenerate the damaged tissue that the body wouldn’t regrow on its own.
+These therapies help the body in the healing process by stimulating the immune system.
+The process works to regenerate the damaged tissue that the body wouldn’t regrow or repair on its own.